ajhenley/gitbook/bubble_sort.md

 <p>The Bubble Sort algorithm considers each element in the list.
 When the algorithm finds two consecutive elements out of order, they are swapped.
 The result is a sorted list.

 The algorithm repeatedly traverses the unsorted part of the array, comparing consecutive elements.
 They are swapped using temporary variable when they are out of order.
 The name of the algorithm refers to the fact that the largest element "sinks" to the bottom and the smaller elements "float" to the top.
+The bubble sort will continue until the list is sorted and no swaps have occurred.

 Note that N represents the number of elements in the list and temp represents the temporary (swap) variable.
 <pre>